hepplerj/Dissertation/ch5.dissertation.Heppler.md

 SVTC records, SJSU; "Water tests will begin next week," *San Jose Mercury News*, March 24, 1982, Folder 8, Box 12, SVTC records, SJSU.]

-At the heart of the debate over the toxic ordinances was a public policy dispute about the unknown effects of high tech's industrial chemicals.
-The debate, according to Smith, addressed the question of "who should bear the risks of scientific uncertainty---the victims of toxic exposure or the manufacturers and users of toxic chemicals?"^["Voters should join tap water rebellion," no source, no date, Folder 6, Box 10, SVTC records, SJSU.]

 The ordinance's adoption by several Peninsula cities had repercussions that spread beyond the borders of the county.
 In July 1983, Democratic state senator Byron Sher of Palo Alto introduced